By: Ajableu Oldham

 When you’re fasting, but you become terribly hungry, just eat some celery or soup or even break your fast.
 You have complete control.
 However, by wrestling with your hunger pains, you may come to the realization that your hungry is really a habit or perhaps an impulse, not a true cry for energy.

 It’s no surprise that cultures around the world have integrated fasting for religious or customary purposes.
 For instance, in the Muslim religion, Ramadan is marked by a time of required fasting during daylight hours.
-Similarly, devoted Christians and Catholics observe a 40-day fast period during Lent, a spring period of penitence before Easter.
+Similarly, devoted Christians and Catholics observe a 40-day fasting period during Lent, a spring period of penitence before Palm Sunday and Easter.

 Whether or not you’re religious, it’s fair to say that fasting is one of humanity’s oldest purifying and cleansing rituals.